MS Access Database Not Opening Fix

 - Avoiding Forced Shutdowns or Crashes of MS Access: Always close MS Access properly to avoid crashes.
 Forced shutdowns can lead to data corruption, making your database inaccessible.

-- Backing Up Databases on a Regular Basis: Establish a routine for backing up your databases to safeguard against data loss.
+- Backing Up Databases regularly: Establish a routine for backing up your databases to safeguard against data loss.
 Use automated backup solutions or set reminders to ensure your data is secure.
+MS Access Database Not Opening

 Conclusion